koordinates/kart/DATASETS_v2.md

 #### Geometry encoding

 [MessagePack](https://msgpack.org/) can serialise everything that JSON can serialise, plus byte strings.
 This means it can be used to serialise most database types, but not geometries unless they are first converted to one of these types.
 For this reason, geometry fields are serialised to bytestrings before serialising the entire feature using MessagePack.
+The geometry bytestring is marked as being a MessagePack extension with the extension code `"G"` (71).
 The encoding used to serialise the geometry is as follows.

 Geometries are encoded using the Standard GeoPackageBinary format specified in [GeoPackage v1.3.0 §2.1.3 Geometry Encoding](http://www.geopackage.org/spec/#gpb_data_blob_format), with additional restrictions: